 Hanalei Bay is the largest bay on the north shore of Kauaʻi island in Hawaii The town of Hanalei is at the mid-point of the bay.
 Hanalei Bay consists of nearly two miles of beach, surrounded by mountains.
 In the summer, the bay offers excellent mooring for sailboats, stand up paddle boarding and swimming.
 During the winter the surf becomes large and is a favorite surf location.

 Hanalei is a 2-mile long half-moon bay with white sand and majestic mountains - more than just beautiful, Hanalei is also an amazing ocean playground.
 Loved by visitors and residents alike, there is no place like Hanalei.

-Kauai Coffee Single-serve Pods, Na Pali Coast Dark Roast - 100% Premium Arabica Coffee from Hawaii's Largest Coffee Grower, Compatible with Keurig K-Cup Brewers - 48 Count
+Kauai Coffee Single-serve Pods, Na Pali Coast Dark Roast - 100% Premium Arabica Coffee from Hawaii's Largest Coffee Grower, Keurig-Compatible Cups - 12 Count

 - 100% PREMIUM ARABICA - Kauai coffee features a smooth, delicious flavor and amazing aroma.
 Each cup is a truly satisfying experience!

 - DARK ROASTED - Our Na Pali Coast Dark Roast coffee delivers a bold, rich flavor with a vivid aroma of nutty notes and sweet chocolate overtones.